-- 7. To be aware of the information and services and to seek assistance in dealing with personal problems, when appropriate. - 8.
+- 8. To be aware of information and services and to seek assistance in dealing with personal problems, when appropriate. - 9.
 To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct oneself in a manner that fosters an environment that is free from intimidation, harassment or discrimination.
-To report and encourage others to report any incidents of intimidation, harassment or discrimination. - 9.
-To work together with classmates and school staff to maintain a positive school climate. - 10.
-To complete school work abiding by school rules on academic honesty.
+To report and encourage others to report any incidents of intimidation, harassment or discrimination. - 10.
+To work together with classmates and school staff to maintain a positive school climate. - 11.
+To complete school work, abiding by school rules regarding academic honesty.